Arctic National Wildlife Refuge: History

-The region first became a federal protected area in 1960 by order of Fred Andrew Seaton, Secretary of the Interior under U.S. President Dwight D. Eisenhower.
+The region first became a federal protected area on December 6, 1960, via an order authored by Ted Stevens, Solicitor of the Interior, and signed by Fred Andrew Seaton, Secretary of the Interior under U.S. President Dwight D. Eisenhower.
 In 1980, Congress passed the Alaska National Interest Lands Conservation Act.
 The bill was signed into law by President Jimmy Carter on 2 December 1980.